CatherineTrevor/gothenburg-netball/README.md

 **Updated structure**

 This structure has changed in the live site.
-To maintain common industry standards, the contact.html page has been moved to the last position in the navigation bar.
+To maintain common industry standards, the contact.html (Get in touch) page has been moved to the last position in the navigation bar.

 Home | What is netball? | Photo gallery | Get in touch